-Where the Shelters Are Full and the Skyscrapers Are Vacant
+Why Manhattan’s Skyscrapers Are Empty

 New York’s example is extreme—the squeezed middle class, shrink-wrapped into tiny bedrooms, beneath a canopy of empty sky palaces.
 But Manhattan reflects America’s national housing market, in at least three ways.

 First, the typical new American single-family home has become surprisingly luxurious, if not quite so swank as Manhattan’s glassy spires.
 Newly built houses in the U.S. are among the largest in the world, and their size-per-resident has nearly doubled in the past 50 years.
-They also have significantly better bathrooms.
+And the bathrooms have multiplied.
 In the early ’70s, 40 percent of new single-family houses had 1.5 bathrooms or fewer; today, just 4 percent do.
 The mansions of the ’70s would be the typical new homes of the 2020s.

 Second, as the new houses have become more luxurious, homeownership itself has become a luxury.
 Young adults today are one-third less likely to own a home at this point in their lives than previous generations.
 Among young black Americans, homeownership has fallen to its lowest rate in more than 60 years.